ginigangadharan/sitev2/_posts/2018-05-03-How-to-Find-the-HBAFibre-Channel-Cards-Ports-and-WWN-in-Linux.md

 ---
 layout: post
-title: How to Find the HBAFibre Channel Cards Ports and WWN in Linux
+title: How to Find the HBA/Fibre Channel Cards, Ports and WWN in Linux
 author: gini
 categories: [How To,Utilities,Workplace,]
 image: